 Money, Calories, and Progress

 When it comes to personal bookkeeping the reality is, if you don’t track to your income and expenses, you WILL OVER-SPEND on stupid crap.
 And therefore you will have less money to invest and help you achieve financial freedom.
 Or even worse, you’ll spend more than you make and saddle yourself with useless crap and possible debt!

 Similarly, if you don’t count your calories, you will eat more calories than you burn, unless you outweigh the calories with exercise or a fast metabolism.

 When you take in more than you burn, you will gain weight.
 It’s just math again…and human nature.
 We like to lie to ourselves.

 So stop cheating yourself, and start your damn personal bookkeeping today!
-(Sorry, I got excited again.)
-I use Quicken.
+(I get excited) I personally use Quicken.
 And as of writing this, I am not getting a fee for saying that.
 I literally have used it for over 20 years now.

 A Few Additional Resources